GLAMS-professional-skills/workshop1-terminals-and-shells/README.md

 [Windows Terminal]() is a couple of years old, and has many quality of life improvements.
 Maybe try it out (especially if you installed WSL2).

+# Try ZSH

+Curious about `zsh` and it's themes?
+Why note try it out, afterwards you can install [oh-my-zsh](https://ohmyz.sh/) to get themes and plugins.

 # CLI arguments

 ## Intro